HanjieChen/FLAT/README.md

 ### Acknowledgments
-The code was built on [TextAttack](https://github.com/QData/TextAttack) and [Hugging Face/Transformers](https://github.com/huggingface/transformers)
+The code was built on top of [TextAttack](https://github.com/QData/TextAttack) and [Hugging Face/Transformers](https://github.com/huggingface/transformers)

 ### Reference:
 If you find this repository helpful, please cite our paper: